LucreziaRuggeri/dncs-docker-swarm/README.md

 ```
 To add a worker to the swarm we should ssh into the two workers and run the `docker swarm join` command followed by the token.

-Into the manager1, you can see the node of the swarm with the command: `docker node ls`
+Into the manager1, we can see the node of the swarm with the command: `docker node ls`

 ## STACK DEPLOYMENT
 We have decided to deploy an application stack to the swarm.
-Then we created a registry to distribute the images to all the nodes, pushed the images on it and created the stack.
+We created a registry to distribute the images to all the nodes, pushed the images on it and created the stack.

 ### Create the application
 To create the application we have created the files required into a directory in the manager1: